Modern Gentlemen

 Those who reported serious psychological distress were more likely to be smokers.
 According to the CDC, 31.6% of those who reported distress were smokers.

 Cultural and social background seem to be playing an important role in this matter.
-Some cultures are more open to, and more accepting of smoking than others.
+Some cultures are more open to, and more accepting of smoking than others which we see by the reported smoking age rates.
 Here we will analyze this matter to find out how different aspects of your background affect smoking habits.

 (Statista )